Create the Lightly client to connect to the API.

 Videos as Input

 The Lightly Worker can also directly process video data instead of images.
-It will download the video files from your datasource and decode them on the fly.
+It will load the video files from your datasource and decode them on the fly.
 To use video files as the input you have to create a new dataset and set the dataset_type to DatasetType.VIDEOS:

 from lightly.api import ApiWorkflowClient